Convict Ship Britannia III

 Follow the Female Convict Ship Trail

-In 1792 Samuel Enderby and Sons, under the auspices and direction of the Lords of the Admiralty sent Lieut.
-James Colnett R.N., in the whale ship Rattler, to the Pacific Ocean.
+In 1792, Samuel Enderby and Sons, under the direction of the Lords of the Admiralty, sent Lieut.
+James Colnett R.N. in the whale ship Rattler to the Pacific Ocean.
 There he found great numbers of sperm whales at the Galapagos Islands, which are situated on the equator.
-In 1793 the Northern Pacific, to the east of 180° was opened to the vessels of the Southern Whale Fishery.
+In 1793, the Northern Pacific, east of 180°, was opened to vessels of the Southern Whale Fishery.

-'The Pacific Ocean abounding with spermaceti whales all adventurers who can afford to venture the risque of so large a speculation send their vessels into those seas, where we consider them safer from the enemy (France and Spain) than in any other part of the Ocean where sperm whales are found.
-It is impossible a vessel can go there an return without going into some port to refresh...'
+"The Pacific Ocean abounding with spermaceti whales all adventurers who can afford to venture the risque of so large a speculation send their vessels into those seas, where we consider them safer from the enemy (France and Spain) than in any other part of the Ocean where sperm whales are found.
+It is impossible a vessel can go there and return without going into some port to refresh..."

 Prisoners Embarked

-Sarah Johnson was sentenced to 7 years transportation as were most of the women.
-Only seven women had been sentenced to transportation for life - Mary Brown, Mary Cole, Martha Edwards, Mary Hodges, Elizabeth Hulme, Elizabeth O'Connor and Ann Tracey.
+Seven women were sentenced to transportation for life: Mary Brown, Mary Cole, Martha Edwards, Mary Hodges, Elizabeth Hulme, Elizabeth O'Connor, and Ann Tracey.

 Departure from England

-Britannia departed Portsmouth on 17 February 1798 with ninety-six female convicts on board and supposedly provisions for nine months after their arrival.
-Two women died on the voyage out.
+Britannia departed Portsmouth on 17 February 1798 with 96 female convicts and provisions for nine months.
+Two women died during the voyage.

 Arrival at Port Jackson